 SSL (Secure Socket Layer) is a security protocol that uses encryption to ensure the secure transfer of data over the internet.
 An SSL certificate is a small digital file that contains a public key and private key pair, along with a "subject," which is the identity of the certificate owner.
 These keys work in a way that allows for the creation of a secure, encrypted connection between both parties.
 For example, in order for a browser and a server to establish a secure connection, an SSL certificate is needed.
-Essentially, an SSL certificate works as a certified, digital proof of your online identity.
+Essentially, an SSL certificate works as certified, digital proof of your online identity.

-Before Bomgar can provide your custom software package, your Bomgar Appliance must have a valid SSL certificate installed that matches the hostname you have selected for your Bomgar support site.
+Before Bomgar can provide your custom software package, your Bomgar Appliance must have a valid SSL certificate installed that matches the hostname you have selected for your Bomgar site.

 What is a Certificate Authority?